-As Dean Bill Karpus said in a message to students last week, we encourage you to take care of your physical and mental health in these challenging times.
+As Dean Bill Karpus shared in an earlier message, we encourage you to take care of your physical and mental health in these challenging times.
 We encourage you to reach out to one another from a safe distance, to be in regular touch with your lab mates and colleagues, and to consult frequently with your supervisors, mentors, and PIs as needed for information and more.
 Your college/school/center/unit deans and directors may also be resources to you, should you need them.

 For research-related information, please visit the research section of this site.
+For information about course enrollment, including for international students, please consult the Graduate School website.
 Below are a number of relevant FAQs with the most up-to-date information available, which will be continuously updated as needed.
 You may also refer to the other FAQs on the university COVID-19 site if you are looking for answers to questions you do not see here.